-Please check our social media and this website in advance of each event for information about Covid-19 protocols and changes.
+Please check our social media and this website in advance of each event for information about changes.

 Recycling used or unwanted electronics is mandatory in New Jersey.
 Electronics may not be put out at the curb with standard or bulk trash or other recycling items.

 Wipe out your data before recycling your computers and smart devices!
 Instructions for clearing data from devices can be easily found online.

 Livingston’s Electronics Recycling & Paper Shredding Events are for Livingston residents only.
 No businesses or institutions allowed.

 All events are held at the Senior/Community Center rear parking lot, 204 Hillside Avenue, 9:00 a.m. to 2:00 p.m.
 Check this page or the Township calendar for event dates: